Here is the original email message I received from Travis:

 realizes his anger and conflicts with others were very much tied to this.
 Feels light about it now, that it will no longer be an issue.

-Concluded session by letting me know he ran into actors and friends he has blushed with in the past, and did not have any blushing or anxiety issues this time.
+Concluded session by letting me know he ran into actors and friends he has blushed with in the past, and did not have any blushing or anxiety issues during these interactions as he usually would have.
 Spoke of big positive changes taking place in his relationships and career.
 He feels really different.
 He is also meditating more consistently.

-This was the end of Travis’s blushing, though we kept working on and off over the following months freeing and taking his creativity, spontaneity, and confidence to new heights.
+This was the end of Travis’ blushing, though we kept working on and off over the following months freeing and taking his creativity, spontaneity, and confidence to new heights.

 “I think what you wrote was very accurate to how things unfolded.
 You are more than welcome to publish this, in whatever form you would like.
 I would love for someone with similar issues to be able to read this story, and be inspired to get help themselves.
 It’s been a true blessing to work with you, and I feel like my life quality continues to improve daily.” – Travis